qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   Identify tool.
 By switching to 'Top down' or 'Top down, stop at first' instead of 'Current layer', attributes for all identifiable layers will be shown with the Identify tool.
-In |qgis| 2.2. you can now use a 'Layer selection' option so that you can choose with the right-mouse menu which layer you want to identify (see the "Project properties" section under :ref:`sec_projects` to set which layers are identifiable).
+In |qgis| 2.2. you can now use a 'Layer selection' option so that you can choose with the left-mouse menu which layer you want to identify (see the "Project properties" section under :ref:`sec_projects` to set which layers are identifiable).
 * |checkbox| :guilabel:`Open feature form, if a single feature is identified`
 * Define :guilabel:`Search radius for identifying and displaying map tips as a